Vice Principal, The St Leonards Academy (2019 – Present)

 - Working with primary school partners on shared projects.

-- The strategic planning for IT provision across The College, including the use of educational technologies within the curriculum; development and maintenance of The College website and social media presence; as well as the IT infrastructure.
+- The strategic planning for IT provision across The College, including the use of educational technologies within the curriculum; development and maintenance of The College website and social media presence; as well as IT infrastructure.

 Head of English and Media Studies, The Chalfonts Community College (2013-2015)

 Following the completion of an MA in Education, I was promoted to Head of English.
 This afforded me the opportunity to consolidate and improve on the progress the department had made during the previous three years.
 It also put me in a position of significant responsibility given the status that English holds as a subject within the school curriculum.
 During the two years that I lead the department, I…

 - Introduced the Accelerated Reader programme in Years Seven and Eight (now established across Years Seven through Ten), which has had a significant impact on standards of literacy.
 Furthermore, this has resulted in greater engagement with reading and supported ‘access’ to learning across the curriculum.